 Reattch the Frame

-Now it’s time to cut the excess canvas off.
+Now it’s time to cut the excess canvas off of the St. Patrick’s Day sign.
 You can do this step before stapling it, but I’m paranoid I’ll make it too short!
 That would be a disaster after all my hard work!
 I use a rotary cutter.
 Just roll the blade along the edge of the wood.
 You can cut along the outside, right up against the wood, with scissors too.

-Your Cricut stencil sign is ready to display!
+Your St. Patrick’s Day sign made with your Cricut stencil is ready to display!

 Isn’t that easy?!
-Now you know how to upload an SVG, cut and use a vinyl stencil, as well as how to make a reverse canvas sign!
+Now you know how to upload an SVG or PNG to Cricut Design Space, cut and use a vinyl stencil, as well as how to make a reverse canvas sign!
 Here are a few pictures of my sign.
 I plan to use it on my St. Patrick’s Day tiered tray.
 Get the tutorial for the shamrock wreath in the background here!

 I hope you enjoyed this tutorial!